-- Due Date: Specify by what date students must complete their reviews.
+- Due Date: Specify the date and time when students must complete giving feedback.

 - You, as the instructor, will always know who said what to whom.
 This option only conceals identities for students.

-- Eli cannot detect for student names inside their texts.
-If you intend to have students review one another anonymously, be sure to instruct them not to put their name inside their writing.
+- Eli cannot detect for student names include their names in the draft itself in the MLA header, for example.
+If you intend an anonymous review, be sure to instruct them NOT to put their names in their writing task submissions.

 Step 2: Review Materials

 Next, you’ll define the writing tasks will be reviewed.